Disclaimer:

 also an AWS API Gateway is created.

-, there you will see how we wrap our application and define the handler function
+Open app_lambda.py, there you will see how we wrap our application and define the handler function

 we point to in our YAML file.

-top of the file we allow serverless to read our .env
+top of the file we allow serverless to read our .env file and access it using ${env:KEYNAME}.
+An important thing to note,

-file will NOT be copied to our Lambda function for security reasons.
+is that our .env file will NOT be copied to our Lambda function for security reasons.
 This means, that all the environment

 variables we want to give to the code, have to be passed manually.
 This we do in provider.environments: